What is a Manifold?

 their full significance becomes apparent only later.

-can in fact be covered by just two charts using stereographic projection from
+\(\mathbb{S}^n\) can in fact be covered by just two charts using stereographic

-the north and south poles.
-The hemisphere atlas is preferred at this stage
+projection from the north and south poles.
+The hemisphere atlas is preferred

-because it is the most direct application of the graph chart construction and
+at this stage because it is the most direct application of the graph chart construction

-in differential geometry, the choice of atlas is often a matter of
+for context.
+In differential geometry, the choice of atlas is often a matter

 atlases can describe the same manifold.

-explicit form — and the smoothness of that form — is needed only when we
+Their explicit form, and the smoothness of that form, is needed only when we

-open subsets of \(\mathbb{R}^n\); we defer this verification to the future
+relevant open subsets of \(\mathbb{R}^n\).
+We defer this verification to the

-page on smooth structures of the sphere and other constructed manifolds.
-At
+future page on smooth structures of the sphere and other constructed manifolds.

 is the entire content of the statement.